Jessie Bluedorn (she/her)

 Miriam is a cultural strategist, producer and nonprofit leader with over two decades of experience working at the intersections of culture change, movement building, and progressive politics.
 Miriam is currently the President at Harness.
 In 2017, she founded Girasol Consulting to advance long-term culture change and timely advocacy and campaigns to secure rights, equity, and visibility for those who experience injustice.

-Matthew Miles Goodrich
+Matthew Miles Goodrich (he/him)

 Michél is an independent consultant supporting movements, organizations, and people for impactful justice work.
 Previously he was an organizer at corporate campaigning organizations including as a campaigns director.
 He serves/has served on boards of climate organizations, is a member of Green Leadership Trust, and supports work for redistributing resources to Black people and BIPOC communities wherever he can.

-Catalina Ethel Romo Paxcle
+Catalina Ethel Romo Paxcle (she/they)

 Catalina Romo Paxcle, is a queer adult-adoptee passionate about place-based learning across the lifespan.
 Currently Catalina works in housing justice across Los Angeles County, California via Stay Housed LA and the Right to Counsel.
 Cata has led campaigns across New York and California and prioritizes their role in change making at the intersection of bridging people to policy using curriculum, the arts, and life span learning.